Estimated reading time: 7 minutes

 There’s a certain comfort level knowing those closest to you will be financially taken care of when you pass away.
 And, that’s exactly what a life insurance policy does when that time comes.
+But, what if you need to access to funds now?
+So, the question remains: Is borrowing against life insurance an option?

 The answer is yes.
 But it depends on what type of life insurance policy you own.